nshoe-X3/nshoe-X3/README.md

 ｡･:★:･｡

 hiiiii!! my name is N/Sebastian -
-i play pony town and chill at the defunct md area (by the bakery) im awkward with strangers so if i dont talk to you uhh yeah ✌️
+I play pony town and chill at the defunct md area (by the bakery) im transmasc and go with either he/him or they/them idrc you'll always see me with my husband and sometimes we'll come off rude but we arent really! we dont mind people we're just awkward :P my ponies are NYATT for copying, inspo is chill but once I see aspects that look really similar im chewing you out like it's an episode of Cheaters

 remember to check my strawpage (link here > https://nshoex3.straw.page/) to learn a few more things about me ig :þ byeee!!
 (I HAVE TO UPDATE IT SO UH)